A Brief History of the American Council of Engineering Companies of TN 1968 – present

 ACEC Tennessee and its sister organization, TSPE, share a staff and conduct a joint annual meeting, share a legislative affairs committee, and work together on other matters of common interest.
 ACEC continues to be a firm-based membership, while NSPE is an individual-based organization.
 The membership of TSPE is heavily populated by employees of ACEC firms.

 To celebrate its 40th anniversary, ACEC Tennessee hosted a gala party on October 10, 2008, at the Country Music Hall of Fame and Museum in Nashville.
 Past presidents, founders, and other leaders were honored.
 Five executive directors were recognized for their dedicated service: Gale Johnson Sowers, Mary D. Shahan, Diane Miller Mulloy, Jay West, and Candy Toler.
 The first executive director, William B. Farris, is now deceased.
 Jane Maggard (deceased), who was a staff member for 19 years, was also recognized.

 Many of the founding firms are still active in the organization and continue to be a source of leadership.

 The Voice of Tennessee Engineering Companies

-Since 1968, ACEC of Tennessee has served as the voice of the state’s engineering companies, advocating and promoting the professional well-being of all of Tennessee’s engineering companies and advancing the cause of public safety and welfare.
-ACEC of Tennessee advocates at the state level before the Tennessee General Assembly, the State Board of Architects and Engineers, the Tennessee Department of Transportation, the State Fire Marshal, and the Tennessee Department of Conservation and Environment.
-ACEC of Tennessee is also vigilant for the cause of Qualifications-Based Selection in the market place to protect the professional status of engineering companies against price-based selection.
+Since 1968, ACEC Tennessee has served as the voice of the state’s engineering companies, advocating and promoting the professional well-being of all of Tennessee’s engineering companies and advancing the cause of public safety and welfare.
+ACEC Tennessee advocates at the state level before the Tennessee General Assembly, the State Board of Architects and Engineers, the Tennessee Department of Transportation, the State Fire Marshal, and the Tennessee Department of Conservation and Environment.
+ACEC Tennessee is also vigilant for the cause of Qualifications-Based Selection in the market place to protect the professional status of engineering companies against price-based selection.